AhmedEFRMElwazery/udacity-advanced-fullstack-nanodegree-project1/README.md

     - A test was made in the `tests/modules/processImageWithSharp.moduleSpec` to test whether a processed image exists or not, and it was successful (hence the red notification...For further understanding, read the [Notifications](#Notifications) section above).

   - Please note that the number of colored notification appearing during the jasmine testing depends on how many API calls were made, and how many images were created **prior** to running the jasmine testing.
 Those **7 messages/notifications** are the ones that will appear if you're starting on a clean slate, with no prior operations made, API called, or images processed and resized.
-In other words, those **7 messages/notifications** will appear if you start by running the scripts one by one as described above in the [Package.json-scripts](#Package.json-scripts) section.
+In other words, those **7 messages/notifications** will appear if you start by running the scripts one by one as described above in the [Package-dot-json-scripts](#Package-dot-json-scripts) section.